vcflib/vcflib/doc/vcfremoveaberrantgenotypes.md

 # DESCRIPTION

-strips samples which are homozygous but have observations implying heterozygosity
+strips samples which are homozygous but have observations implying heterozygosity.
+Remove samples for which the reported genotype (GT) and observation counts disagree (AO, RO).